Cryogenic payloads for the Einstein Telescope -- Baseline design with heat extraction, suspension thermal noise modelling and sensitivity analyses: Baseline design of a cryogenic payload for ET-LF

 ET-LF shall be operated with a \SI{1550}{\nano\meter} wavelength laser at an arm power of \SI{18}{\kilo\watt}.
 The baseline material for the mirror and its suspension fibers is monocrystalline silicon.
 An alternative material for the mirror and its suspensions is sapphire.
 The operating temperature of the mirror is between \SI{10}{\kelvin} and \SI{20}{\kelvin}.
 While \SI{0.1}{\watt} heat load have been estimated in \cite{ET2011,ET2020}, we re-define an engineering design target of

 total heat load on the ET-LF payload, considering the size and complexity of the cryostat and including the need for optical access.
-This value entails a thermal safety margin and compares to a range of $\num{0.5}-\SI{1.0}{\watt}$ that KAGRA assumes on its cryogenic detectors (test mass of $\SI{23}{\kilo\gram}$), partially caused by a higher absorption in its sapphire mirrors \cite{Yamamoto_Elba}.
+This value entails a thermal safety margin and compares to a range of $\num{0.5}-\SI{1.0}{\watt}$ that KAGRA, the first cryogenic gravitational wave detector, assumes on its cryogenic test masses of $\SI{23}{\kilo\gram}$, partially caused by a higher absorption in its sapphire mirrors \cite{Yamamoto_Elba}.